 When I call the second set of lines “middle lines” I again am playing somewhat loosely with the term ‘middle.’
 It can be anywhere in between line 2 and line 12.
 If that’s too easy then you should challenge yourself and use on of the lines I give you as line 7 exactly.

-Rather than fulfill the pattern exactly and give you last “lines,” I thought giving a last word might be more evocative (consider how often that word is misused or only used correctly in a film review).
 If you have never done an exercise of this kind, I’m sure you’ll think the “last word” notion is very permissive (liberal poets will be the death of American capitalism and values, mark my words!).
 See if it doesn’t actually make things a bit harder as you try to find the right words or phrase work to result in the last word making a dovetailed fit.

 I hope that this exercise is more enjoyable for you!
 Please post your attempts here when you’re done.
 Think of it as a form of self-publishing without the large check made out to some swindler with a copy machine.
 Your name, a time stamp, and even a few witnesses to the publication of your work are provided through the instantaneous action of the tubes!
 Is there anything better this side of the letterpress printing?